tig/mcec/documentation.md

 ## Overview

-**MCE Controller** provides robust remote control a Windows HTPC (or any PC) over the network.
-It runs in the background listening on the network (or serial port) for commands.
+**MCE Controller** (MCEC) provides robust remote control a Windows HTPC (or any PC) over the network.
+It runs in the background listening on the network (or serial port) for *Commands*.
 It then translates those commands into actions such as keystrokes, text input, and the starting of programs.
-Any remote control, home control system, or application that can send text strings via TCP/IP or a serial port can use **MCE Controller** to control a Windows PC.
+Any remote control, home control system, or application that can send text strings via TCP/IP or a serial port can use **MCEC** to control a Windows PC.

 For example: